rcmdnk/homebrew-file/README.md

     ### Apps not registered in Cask, but installed in /Applications.
     # /Applications/App Store.app
     # /Applications/Calendar.app
     ...

+    ### Apps not registered in Cask, but installed in /Applications/Utilities:
+    ...

     ### Apps not registered in Cask, but installed in ~/Applications.